beccmcfadden/Rebecca-McFadden-Code-Assessment-Jane/README.md

 - No limit on how far in the future appointments can be scheduled
 - Not accounting for multiple timezones: keeping datetime default, my PC is in EST
 - Using freezegun for time-sensitive testing
+- Other note: I was having trouble with git so I committed to main by modifying files but normally I would checkout a branch

 Files: